Hi lovely readers,

 Curious to see what all the fuss was about, I dipped my toe in “those” sweet potato brownies, and I have to admit they went in the bin.
 I wonder if that was a case of the Emperors New Clothes, where we were told they tasted good and so desperately wanted to believe they held the key to thinness and ‘healthiness”, that it then became true.
 And here’s where my long winded apology comes to a point.
 I’m getting there I promise.

 I am a CHEF and I fell for the clean eating hype too.
 I thought that in order for my blog to be popular I must make everything gluten free, dairy free, and vegan etc etc etc. And here is where I made a huge mistake.
 I lost myself in the whole PR whirlwind of these clean eating bloggers.
-Having been a yo-yo dieter my whole life, I even tried to eat like these girls – and I put on a stone, making myself miserable in the process.

 I thought that in order to write a post about a blueberry cheesecake I needed to tell you all about the antioxidants found in blueberries (and the fact they are actually unicorn droppings, duh) and that’s why we should all be eating them by the bucket load.
 And in doing this, I dipped toe into areas of nutrition that I am not qualified in and I lost my true passion – making delicious food that makes people happy, and for that I am truly sorry.
 It’s hard to stay on your own course when you can see another way which is so wildly popular.
 It’s hard to keep the conviction and belief in yourself, but believe in yourself you must.

-You’ll no longer find any clean eating nonsense on my blog.
+You’ll no longer find any nutritional nonsense on my blog.
 I am wholeheartedly against demonizing food groups unnecessarily.
 I fell for the sugar hype by believing what these bloggers said about maple syrup and agave being magical calorie free alternatives to sugar.
 I wrote about that here.
 For the last few years I have made a conscious effort to use these ingredients for the different flavours they lend to my dishes, rather than because I believe them to be magical.
 I also use refined sugars in my cooking – for me it’s all just a question of mixing it up and finding what works best in any given recipe.
 I use lots of these alternative sugars in my upcoming book Nana Nice Cream, but that is mainly because Nana Nice Cream is raw, quick, easy to make, and is made very simply in a blender, making refined sugar too crunchy for this.
 In this case, I find it easier just to add a splash of a liquid sweetener.
 There is also no getting away from the fact that the publisher is trying to appeal to a wide range of people with my book and that will include, but wont be exclusively, people who like to avoid refined sugars, and I want to include anyone who loves delicious food.

 I try to avoid dairy, because personally it doesn’t make me feel great, and can cause havoc with my skin.
 I know this can be true for lots of others, but I would never ever tell you that you have to eat like me.
 I just want people to fall in love with food again.
 Food is not the enemy and the food you eat has absolutely no bearing on the type of person that you are.
 Eating pizza does not make you unhealthy and bad, likewise drinking kale shots does not make you a saint or automatically a nice person.